microdotblog/indie-microblogging/Conclusion/Special thanks.md

 ## Special thanks

 _“There's no such thing as a sure thing.
-At the end of the day, the only thing that matters is what you think.” — Ali, Draft Day_
+At the end of the day, the only thing that matters is what you think.” — Ali from Draft Day_

 In the summer of 2015, I wrote a reminder to myself on a little scrap of paper: